-Mark Holligon is an Isle of Man partner and Global co-head of the Dispute Resolution department.
+Mark Holligon is an Isle of Man partner and Global Practice Group Co-Head of Dispute Resolution across the Appleby Group.
 His expertise spans the contentious and non-contentious arenas, both onshore and offshore, with a focus on commercial litigation, insolvency and restructuring.
 He has a particular interest in distressed funds and their restructuring.

 He has been involved in many of the largest cross-border insolvencies of the past decade.
 He began his career in England, qualifying in the City of London in 1995 and gaining experience with two further leading UK firms before moving to Walkers in the Cayman Islands in 2003 and on to the Isle of Man in 2008.